devops329/devops/instruction/awsAccount/awsAccount.md

 ## Accessing your account

 For several assignments you need to execute commands against your AWS account resources.
-If you are running those commands from your development environment then you need to use the AWS Command Line Interface (CLI).
-Alternatively, if you just need to exectute commands independently from development environment you can open up the AWS Browser Console and create a shell session with the AWS CloudShell service.
+If you are running those commands from your development environment then you need to use the AWS Command Line Interface (CLI) along with a IAM user secret key and access key.
+Alternatively, if you just need to exectute commands independently from development environment you can open up the AWS Browser Console and create a shell session with the `AWS CloudShell` service.

 ### Root user best practices